inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 1. Identifying exact competencies that have to be learnt to collect spatial data using OSM and analyze the data using QGIS/InaSAFE.

-Competencies are elaborated asStandard Competency
+Competencies are elaborated as Standard Competency

 Standard Competencyor workshop material competency is the minimum requirement of participant qualification which stands for theirknowledge, attitude, and skill that need to be achieved for a workshop material.